 Bowdoin Public Service Fellowships

 The Bowdoin Public Service Fellowship program offers up to twelve current juniors the opportunity to pursue a 10-week summer internship in the fields of government and public policy.
-Internships will be based in Washington, D.C. and may include working in a federal office, agency, or non-governmental organization affiliated with government function.
+Internships may include working in a federal office, agency, or non-governmental organization affiliated with government function.

 This is a comprehensive internship opportunity, and includes assistance throughout all components of the internship experience.
 During the summer, Fellows meet several times for discussions with alumni to further their knowledge and networks in the field of public service.

 Fellows keep in touch with the associate director for public service throughout the internship, and maintain a journal to document topics, issues, and dilemmas that arise in relation to their work.
 They write a 3-5 page essay synthesizing their experience, and participate in the President’s Summer Research Symposium to share their experiences with the College community.